Houston weighs another lockdown as coronavirus cases surge

 Houston opened to 75% capacity on Friday, but it may not last long.
-Officials are cautioning that they may need to order people back home and open a COVID-19 hospital at the football complex, as cases surge in the nation's fourth-largest city.
+Officials are cautioning that they may need to order people back home and open a COVID-19 hospital at NRG Stadium, a football complex, as coronavirus cases surge in the nation's fourth-largest city.

 "I'm growing increasingly concerned that we may be approaching the precipice — the precipice of a disaster," said Lina Hidalgo, the Harris County judge who is the top official for the county's five million residents.

-Hidalgo's warning comes amid a record week for coronavirus cases and hospitalizations in the Houston area and across Texas, which marked the outbreaks by reopening restaurants to three-quarters of their capacity.
+Hidalgo's warning comes amid a record week for virus cases and hospitalizations in the Houston area and across Texas, which marked the outbreaks by reopening restaurants to three-quarters of their capacity.

 But restarting the economy is taking its toll, Hidalgo said.